adoptium/infrastructure/README.md

 #### Standard Action Items:
 - Apply non-security patches to infrastructure systems.
-- Apply Application patches to: Nagios, Jenkins, Semaphore, etc.
+- Apply Application patches to: Nagios, Jenkins, AWX, etc.

 #### Backups:
 The following items are stored in GitHub.